harding/bitcoinops.github.io/_posts/en/newsletters/2021-12-08-newsletter.md

   transaction pinning].
 Also included in his post is the result of [research][revault research] into some of the ideas described earlier.

-    Ensuring that fee bumping works reliability is a requirement for the safety of most contract protocols, and it remains a problem without any comprehensive solution yet.
+    Ensuring that fee bumping works reliably is a requirement for the safety of most contract protocols, and it remains a problem without any comprehensive solution yet.
 It is encouraging to see continuing research into the problem.